CatalystCode/VoTT-worker/plugins/README.md

 The `model` argument will reference an Azure Blob Container or AWS S3 bucket where the output of the plugin is to be uploaded.
 This may include *.h5 or *.model files as well as any other files that are needed during prediction.

 # status
-The `status` argument will reference a callback URL that takes the following POST JSON (application/json) payload:
+The `status` argument will reference a callback URL that can be implemented by the plugin, but a suggested implementation would send the following POST JSON (application/json) payload:

 ```
 {